vineshgvk/PII-Data/README.md

 # Deployment Pipeline

-We've deployed the ML Model on a Vertex-AI Endpoint, utilizing StreamLit to handle requests.
-We've set up Model and Traffic Monitoring using X, which is linked to a Looker Dashboard to assess latency related to server load.
-Additionally, we use X to detect any data drifts.
+We've deployed the ML Model on Local Environment, utilizing StreamLit to handle requests.

 # Model Insights

 Insert Visualizations of our Model Insights

-# Monitoring
+# Logging and Monitoring

-Are we creating a Monitoring Dashboard?
-We've set up a Monitoring Dashboard to track the extend of data or concept drift ( if any exists ).
-We use ELK to log the feature input values, the predicted cluster, and timestamps(what do we log).
-We also record key metrics such as the (what are our key metrics )latency between predictions.

-You can view the monitoring dashboard on Looker.( Add Link to the Dashboard )
+We implemented the ELK (Elasticsearch, Logstash, Kibana) stack for logging and monitoring purposes.
+This solution provided centralized log management, real-time monitoring capabilities, and scalability, allowing for efficient analysis of system logs and performance metrics

 # Cost Analysis: